 According to reporting by Global Workplace Analytics, the total number of remote employees has grown by 173% since 2005.
-This goes to show that working remotely isn’t just a fad but an entirely new reality for hundreds of millions of people.
+This goes to show that tele-commuting isn’t just a fad but an entirely new reality for hundreds of millions of people.

 If you are an organization that has been relying on remote employees for a while or is just starting, you may be wondering what the best practices for training remote employees are.